ahamedali95/tetris-board/README.md

 Tetris Board Application

-First of all I want to thank the DRW team for allowing me to take this challenge.
+First of all I want to thank you guys for allowing me to take this challenge.
 Definitely enjoyed every bit of it; initially got frustrated but after I break down the program, it is much easier.

 Application Overview: